Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 The performance of the Vibration sensor circuit is still not modelled because we do not know the size of the stabilisation capacitor.
 But we have a reasonable estimate.

-More consideration on saving components;
+More consideration on saving components.

-The PCB is more developed and some other aspects have come to more clear whilst working on the circuit. so the designer would go back to temperature and change the reference resistor to a single 110R 0.1%.
+The PCB is more developed, and some other aspects have come to more clear whilst working on the circuit.
+So the designer would go back to temperature and change the reference resistor to a single 110R 0.1%.

 Vibration sensor 1;